 - All visitors must have had the 2020 seasonal flu vaccination or will have by the 1st May;

-- All visits are restricted to the resident’s bedroom and for no longer than 2 hours;
+- All visits are restricted to the resident’s bedroom; and

 As per the Federal Government directive, all visitors and staff entering a residential aged care service must have a current influenza vaccination and provide evidence of vaccination at the time of entry to the Aged Care Home.